MikhailovDaniil/parsingPY/amazon.com/README.md

 I've collected the all useful information about first 450 best (ranked by customers' rewievs) headphones

-This code also can be used for any types of products from the amazon
+This code also can be used for any types of products from the amazon Just change the input url and the number of pages switching to get more or less results